How do I find out the schedule for bulk trash pick-up in my neighborhood?

 The city of Phoenix's Public Works Department provides bulk trash pick-up as one of its many helpful services.
 Bulk trash consists mainly of those materials that cannot be placed in your green/black garbage container or recycled in your blue recycling container.

 Bulk trash is collected from city-serviced residences four times each year.
-Material cannot be placed out for collection more than one week prior to collection, since it is important to keep neighborhoods and city looking clean and beautiful.
-To find the upcoming bulk trash collection days in your neighborhood, please click here.
+The material cannot be placed out for collection more than one week prior to the collection since it is important to keep neighborhoods and city looking clean and beautiful.
+View the bulk trash collections schedule on the bulk trash web page.